-We partner with state agencies and industry experts to host webinars designed to help communities, businesses, and nonprofits build capacity, address challenges, and enhance impact.
+We partner with state agencies and industry experts to host workshops and webinars designed to help communities, businesses, and nonprofits build capacity, address challenges, and enhance impact.

 In addition to offering flexible financing solutions, the community development experts at VCC frequently host workshops covering a variety of topics.
 These workshops are always free and open to the public.
 If you can’t make it to an event, don’t worry!
 We will always post the recording in the archives.

 Bring your lunch and join us as we offer practical, inspiring, and interactive webinars.
 The Noon Knowledge series is a FREE professional development program presented by the Virginia Highlands Small Business Incubator, Washington County Chamber of Commerce, Virginia Community Capital, and the Town of Abingdon.
 It is designed for all entrepreneurs and professionals interested in building skills in a variety of areas.
 Sessions are typically 60-90 minutes.

 Join one of these 3-hour workshops and get connected to resources and services to launch and grow a business in Southwest Virginia.
 Turn that idea into a business!

 The Noon Knowledge series offers practical and inspiring professional development sessions designed for all local entrepreneurs and professionals interested in building skills in a variety of topics.
 These 60-90 minute talks cover everything from travel and tourism to business planning and cybersecurity.
 This series is presented by VCC, the Virginia Highlands Small Business Incubator, Washington County Chamber of Commerce, and the Town of Abingdon.